5% discount for members of British Columbia sheep organizations continues for 2026!

 get a 5% discount on their invoice!

+Please have the animals locked up and ready well before I arrive.
 Sheep should be held off feed and water at least eight hours before shearing.
 The flock should never come straight off pasture to be sheared.
-Grass, and some hay, will build up gas and back up onto the lung area during shearing and cause what is called a gasper.
-If the animal is not put on its' feet right away it will die of suffocation.
+Grass, and sometimes hay, will build up gas in their stomach and back up onto the lung area during shearing and cause what is called a gasper.
+If the animal is not put on its' feet right away it could die of suffocation.

 Avoid penning sheep in dirty pens or on bare concrete floors.